circle-ecosystem/ai-docs/circle-ecosystem/teamsync/teamsync-vision.md

 ## Define High Level Architecture Requirements
 - Authentication, Contacts, User Profile, User Presence will be imported from Circle Foundations.
+- Vertical Slice Architecture shall be used for code structuring.
 - Platform support:
   - iOS
   - Android